bleengrue23/bots/README.md

 # Tutorial: Create a Chatbot with AWS Lex, DynamoDB, and Lambda services
-This tutorial takes you through the building a serverless AWS Lex Chatbot that will enable the user to check the current weather  for a given city, and then enter their personal data for a flight reservation to that city.
+This tutorial takes you through the building of a serverless AWS Lex Chatbot that will enable a user to check the current weather  for a given city, and then enter their personal data for a flight reservation to that city.

 The user interface is developed through the AWS Lex service.
-An AWS DynamoDB is employed to hold the user's destination city, travel date, and personal data for the reservation request.
-AWS Lambda functions (written in Node.js) are employed to retrieve the weather from the OpenWeather API, and route the user's personal data into the Dynamo database.
+An AWS DynamoDB is deployed to hold the user's destination city, travel date, and personal data for the reservation request.
+AWS Lambda functions (written in Node.js) are employed to retrieve a city's weather forecast from the OpenWeather API, and then route the user's personal data into the Dynamo database for flight reservation to that city.

 # What you will learn

+  * How to create a NoSQL DynamoDB and use it as a repository for end-user data
   * How to build a Lex Chatbot UI employing custom intents and slots
-  * How to create a NoSQL DynamoDB and use it as a repository for end-user data
   * How to create serverless Lambda functions to pass data into and out of a Lex Chatbot
   * How to upload Lambda Node.js dependency libraries into a Lambda function
   * How to test the functionality of your chatbot within the AWS console

 # Requirements
-To follow along with this tutorial you will need an AWS account, freely available here: www.aws.amazon.com, and access to the OpenWeather API, which is available through a free subscription here: www.openweathermap.org
+To follow along with this tutorial you will need an AWS account, freely available here: www.aws.amazon.com, and access to the OpenWeather API, which is available by way of a free subscription here: www.openweathermap.org

-While the Serverless (www.serverless.com) Framework was employed to build and deploy the version of the Node.js Lambda function that handle's the API call to the OpenWeather API, you can simply download local copies of the relevant files from this project to follow along with steps of this tutorial.
+While I used the Serverless (www.serverless.com) Framework to build and deploy the versions of the Node.js Lambda functions discussed below, this framework is not covered in this tutorial as is not needed to follow the steps in this tutorial.
+You can simply download local copies of the relevant javascript files from this project and use them to follow along with steps of this tutorial, or you can rebuild scripts with editor of your choice.
+Note,  however, you will need the dependency node files in the nodes module of the WeatherAPICall folder above to deploy and run your script in Lambda.

-A code/text editor will also be useful for following the steps involved in the creation of our first Lambda function, but you can also simply create a local copy of the Lambda function files of this project and follow the steps with those.

 # Step 1: Create a DynamoDB table

-For this exercise we are going to use an AWS DynamoDB database to store our user data.
+The first step we will perform is the creation of an AWS DynamoDB database to store our user's flight reservation data.
 As a NoSQL database, DynamoDB is particularly well suited for this type of task as we need only define a 'primary key' index parameter to hold our users data.
-The rest of the parameters we want to store can be added later dynamically.
+The rest of the parameters we want to store can be added later dynamically simply by adding objects that possess additional attributes.

-The primary key of a DynamoDB is required for each item held.
-Additional item attributes can later be added to database on an as-needed bases by pairing the attibute with an index value through JSON.
-We do not need to define any additional attributes at this initial stage.
-We need only decide which user/item attribute will be used for the primary sort index of our database.
-In this example I have used last-name for the primary key, denoting only that for a given user to be defined in our database we will need to pass their last name as a parameter into DynamoDB.
+The primary key attribute for a DynamoDB is required for each item it holds.
+To create our DynamoDB we need only decide on an attribute each of our items (in our case--users) will have.
+In this example I have used 'last-name' for the primary key.

 To create our database, log into your AWS console, and select DynamoDB from the services menu.